 The result was the same for all email clients that didn’t support HTML5 video, making this a handy way to provide a consistent experience for every recipient.

 As a Campaign Monitor customer, can you embed HTM5 video in email effectively?
 Yes, and it’s quite easy.

 In our new and easy-to-use drag-and-drop email builder, click on the video content block and drag it to the place you want to embed a video in your email.
 Next, add the URL of your video, as shown in the example below:

 These two simple steps are all it takes to embed an HTML5 video in your email.

 Should you use this technique?

-First off, I think this approach is the best option available for including video in email.
-The fact that you can reliably provide fallback content that works in every email client out there is a huge positive that no other technique I’m aware of offers.
-The obvious limitation is that right now it only works for your subscribers using Apple related products.
+This approach is likely the best option available for including video in email because you can reliably provide fallback content that works in every email client.
+The obvious limitation is that, right now, it only works for your subscribers using Apple-related products.

 Making a decision on the suitability of this approach really comes down to your subscriber list.
 For example, 50% of our own customer list opens our monthly newsletter using one of the supported Apple email clients (you can find this out for your own list using our handy email client reports).
 If we wanted to include video in an email, this technique would mean that half our subscribers can watch the video right in their email client, and the other half will see a perfectly acceptable fallback image that they can click to watch it in their browser.